2025 Global CMT Research Convention

 • Terry Pirovolakis, Founder and CEO, Elpida Therapeutics

-• Walter J. Koroshetz, MD, Director, NIH National Institute of Neurological Disorders and Stroke
+• Dr. Walter J. Koroshetz, MD, Director, NIH National Institute of Neurological Disorders and Stroke

 • Dr. Shannon Strom, PhD, Senior Vice President of Regulatory Affairs, Aerogen Pharma